aza547/wow-recorder/README.md

 #  Size Monitor

-The configuration has a 'Max Storage' option.
+The configuration has a 'max storage' option.
 The app will never exceed this storage usage on disk.
+I suggest 100GB is a reasonable size for this setting.

-This feature is inspired by car dashcam behaviour: it achieves this by deleting the oldest video when it reaches the limit, so be aware that if you want to keep a video long term you should copy it off to another location before it gets aged out.
-I suggest 100GB is a reasonable minimum for this setting.
+This feature is inspired by car dash cam behaviour: it deletes the oldest video when the size limit is hit.
+Be aware that if you want to keep a video long term you should copy it off to another location before it gets aged out.

 # Motivation